globus/searchable-files-demo/README.md

 # Searchable Files (demo)

-This demo application shows how Globus Search can be used to build an index of files.
-Similar to the `find` command, it lets you search for files in a directory based on simple criteria.
+This demo application shows how Globus Search can be used to build an index of file metadata.
+Similar to the unix `find` command, it lets you search for files in a directory.
 Unlike `find`, however, the user searching the files does not need shell access to the server where files are stored.

-Searchable Files is broken up into four main components:
+The demo app is broken up into four main components:

 - the **Extractor** (`src/searchable_files/extractor.py`)